 Said to be one of the best train travel in the world.
-We confirm it was the highest point of our 2 weeks in Sri Lanka, and certainly our best train travel.
+I confirm it was the highest point of our 2 weeks in Sri Lanka, and certainly our best train travel.

 Entering this old train that will take us up and down the hills feels like time travelling.
 Ella, a small train station, revealed to be a stunning place to fully enjoy for a few days.

 No guide advised us to reserve train tickets far in advance, so when I arrived at Kandy, 3 days before the train travel, I tried to do so.
 But all reserved seats were sold out.
 I was determined to go anyway, taking a conventional ticket and certainly got surprised by the enormous amount of people in the station by the time of the train.

 First struggling to get in the train, pushed by the crowd.
 Once inside the train, squeezed, I felt that shouldn’t be the way to make that trip.
 So I struggled again – probably even worse – to get out.
 Without a better plan than to try it differently, I saw the “dream train” depart from the station.

 I got lucky … I was able to buy some reserved tickets for the next train (someone that gave up going…or didn’t match the hour in advance to get the tickets).
 Second try, a very different story: I entered our seated places close to the window.
 Now I was ready.
 Our advice is not to count on luck, and reserve your tickets in advance (through an agency, as the railway don’t sell them online).

 Amazing train journey